Skip to content

 Uncategorized

-Young people are not waiting to care about their communities.
+Youth Public Health Committees: Giving Students a Structured Voice in Local Decisions Young people are not waiting to care about their communities.
 They already care.
 They see the stress their classmates carry.
 They see who sits alone at lunch.
-They know when vaping is becoming normal, when bullying is hidden, when mental health resources feel hard to reach, and when adults are missing part of the story.…
+They know when vaping is becoming normal, when bullying is hidden, when mental health resources feel…

 Chad Trivette